 quad rotor RC helicopters

-or qudrocopters as they are often called and of course the AR Drone was the perfect quad rotor to start with.
+,qudrocopters, or multi-rotor as they are often called and of course the AR Drone was the perfect quad rotor to start with.

 The Easiest Flying Experience Ever!